rahulgopinath/rahulgopinath.github.io/_posts/2024-07-01-lr-parsing.markdown

 <div name='python_canvas'></div>
 </form>
 # LR0 Automata

-An NFA is not very useful for parsing.
-For one, it is an NFA, over-approximating the grammar, and secondly, there can be multiple possible paths for a given prefix.
-To use it for parsing, one would need to use a backtracking algorithm, and this is not very optimal.
-Next we see how to generate a DFA (i.e. the LR automata) instead.

-An LR automata is composed of multiple states, and each state represents a set of items that indicate the parsing progress.
+An LR(0) automaton is composed of multiple states, and each state represents a set of items that indicate the parsing progress.
 The states are connected together using transitions which are composed of the terminal and nonterminal symbols in the grammar.

-To construct the LR automata, one starts with the initial state containing the augmented start symbol (if necessary), and we apply closure to expand the context.
-For the closure, we simply merge all epsilon transitions to current item.
+To construct the LR(0) automaton, we start with the initial state containing the augmented start symbol (if necessary), and we apply closure to expand the context.
+For the closure, we simply merge all epsilon transitions to the current item.
 ## Closure
 A closure to represents all possible parse paths at a given point.
 The idea is to look at the current parse progress; Identify any nonterminals that need to be expanded next, and add the production rules of that nonterminal to the current item, with parse point (dot) at the beginning.
 For example, given the first state, where `*` represent the parse progress
 ```
 <S`> := * <S>
 ```
 Applying closure, we expand `<S>` further.
 ```
 <S`> := * <S>
 <S>  := * a <A> c
 <S>  := * b <A> d d
 ```
 No more nonterminals to expand.
 Hence, this is the closure of the first state.
 Consider what happens when we apply a transition of `a` to this state.
 ```
 <S> := a * A c
 ```